angelpnegi/bouncing_ball/README.md

   - c represents color of the ball
   - g represents gravity
   - r represents height of the frame. width is fixed.
+  - n represents number of balls to show in the .avi video

     **Running % python3 ball_bounce.py --help gives: **